Snorting Tylenol PM: Dangers And Side Effects

 Tylenol PM is an over-the-counter drug that some people may crush and snort for faster effects.
 It can also be crushed and mixed with heroin.
 Snorting Tylenol PM can be dangerous, and may have harmful side effects, including overdose and liver damage.

 Tylenol PM is a drug that can be bought over-the-counter (OTC) and comes in the form of a tablet.
-Getting Tylenol PM does not require a prescription.
+Getting Tylenol PM does not require a prescription, making it easily available at most stores.
+The medication combines acetaminophen for pain and fever relief with diphenhydramine, an antihistamine that causes drowsiness.

 Learn more about the dangers and effects of snorting drugs.